- 1 Meaning of formation of the company

 The promoters come up with a commercial activity that they want to undertake.
-They choose a commercial activity after studying various factors like scope of business, competition within the market, availability of things of production, applicable laws etc. Based on this they prepare a business plan.
+They choose a commercial activity after studying various factors like the scope of business, competition within the market, availability of things of production, applicable laws, etc. Based on this they prepare a business plan.

 2. Prepare Financial Plan

 The promoters decide the scale of operation and accordingly prepare the Financial Plan.
 The Financial plan gives details of the amount of capital needed and from where to raise it.

 3. Prepare a draft of the Memorandum of Association and Articles of Association

 Promoters prepare the draft of two most important documents viz. the Memorandum of Association and therefore the Articles of Association which is to be submitted alongside the appliance for incorporation of a company to the Registrar of Companies.

 4. Enter into Preliminary Contracts